migrana/github_cloner/README.rst

     * Account Settings > Applications > Personal Access Tokens (Needs to be able to read public/private repos and maybe notifications)
     * Save it to a .token file

+* cp settings.example to .settings and then put in your localdir.

 * run clone_github_org_repos.sh, it will save to a subdir in this repo that is ignored by the above git repo. or change the path to somewhere else